matloff/FarewellAddress/Address.md

 interesting, maybe surprising, and possibly useful.

-I'll give an overview of my history, then present some thoughts--dare I call them "recommendations"?--on teaching and research on computer science and statistics.
+I'll give an overview of my history, then present some thoughts--dare I call them "recommendations"?--on subjects such as:

+* teaching and research on computer science and statistics

+* school admissions policies

+* K-12 math education

 # Formative Years